xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 The server needs to be reachable from the router over the Management network.

-Further, we're going to enable SSH access in XR CLI and in  XR linux shell to achieve an equivalence between the NCS5500 and Vagrant setup.
+Further, we're going to enable SSH access in XR CLI and in  XR linux shell to achieve an equivalence between the NCS5500/ASR9k and Vagrant setup.

+**Note**: ASR9k works in exactly the same way.
+{: .notice--warning}

 **Enable SSH access in the XR CLI**
 {: .notice}